-Williamson County is one of the fastest-growing counties in the country, benefiting from the rapid growth and development occurring in and around the Austin-Round Rock metropolitan statistical area (MSA).
-It has experienced significant rapid tax base increases in recent years, which we expect to continue.
-The county has a history of solid finances, bolstered by growth and illustrated by year-over-year property tax gains.
-It maintains a healthy fund balance to mitigate any unknowns, and though drawdowns for capital are expected in coming years, officials remain committed to its fund balance policy of 35% of operating expenditures.
-Williamson County inevitably has high debt to accommodate the growth-based capital needs; however, it continues to utilize a debt defeasance program, somewhat offsetting new issuances, which we view positively.
-The county overfunded its pension in fiscal 2022, resulting in a pension asset, which is another credit positive.
+The county is one of the nation's fastest-growing counties, benefiting from rapid growth and development occurring in and around the Austin-Round Rock metropolitan statistical area (MSA).
+Recent property tax base growth has been substantial due to continuous ongoing development across many sectors, particularly technology with Dell, Amazon, and IBM Corp. present.

+The county has a history of positive operations, bolstered by growth and illustrated by year-over-year property tax gains.
+It maintains a healthy fund balance to mitigate any unknowns.
+However, officials expect drawdowns for capital during the next few fiscal years; they also remain committed to the fund-balance policy of maintaining 35% of operating expenditures.

+The debt profile is weak, accommodating growth-based capital needs; however, it continues to use a debt-defeasance program, somewhat offsetting new issuances, which we view positively.
+The county overfunded its pension in fiscal 2022, resulting in a pension asset, which we consider another credit positive.